antopio26/nobody/README.md

 This repository contains the a ROS2 package and docker setup to run all the code needed to operate the Unitree GO2 EDU robot from an external Foxglove interface.

 It includes a basic Nav2 setup that merges the info from the onboard lidar and additional Hesai lidar.
 Foxglove layouts will be available in the future.

+All the configurations are available inside `src/nobody_bringup/config/` folder.

 ## Run